CARES Act Tax Benefit

 Charitable Giving Incentives

-Up to $300 per taxpayer ($600 for a married couple) in annual charitable contributions.
+You may deduct up to $300 per taxpayer ($600 for a married couple filing jointly) in annual charitable contributions.
 This is available only to people who take the standard deduction (for taxpayers who do not itemize their deductions).
-It is an “above the line” adjustment to income that will reduce a donor’s adjusted gross income (AGI), and thereby reduce taxable income.
+The deduction, however, won’t reduce your 2021 adjusted gross income.
 A donation to a donor advised fund (DAF) does not qualify for this new deduction.

 As part of the bill, individuals and corporations that itemize can deduct much greater amounts of their contributions.
 Individuals can elect to deduct donations up to 100% of their AGI (up from 60% previously).
-Corporations may deduct up to 25% of taxable income, up from the previous limit of 10%.
 The new deduction is for gifts that go to a public charity, such as Ballet Austin.
 The old deduction rules apply to gifts to private foundations.

 NOTE: The higher deduction does not apply to donations directly to a donor advised fund (DAF).
 Additionally, these new limits do not apply to gifts of appreciated stock.